-The Commission is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Commission.
+The Commissioners are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Commission.
 They are also responsible for safeguarding the assets of the Commission and hence for taking reasonable steps for the prevention and the detection of fraud and other irregularities.

-The following persons served on the Commission during the year under review and up to the date of this report:
+The following persons served as Commissioners during the year under review and up to the date of this report: